 1. Develop Capacity

-Restoration Champions struggle to access technical assistance and training to bolster their existing knowledge on community mobilization, agriculture, forestry and business.
-To ensure they are ready to receive funding and deliver impact, Restore Local provides targeted training and builds the capacity of Restoration Champions through programs such as the Land Accelerator.
+Restoration champions struggle to access technical assistance and training to bolster their existing knowledge on community mobilization, agriculture, forestry and business.
+To ensure they are ready to receive funding and deliver impact, Restore Local provides targeted training and builds the capacity of restoration champions through programs such as the Land Accelerator.

 2. Deploy Finance